ThePandalorian/thepandalorian.github.io/_pages/projects.md

     </div>
 </div>
 <div class="caption" style="text-align: center">
-Two different realizations of stochastic individual-based model of resource competition in one dimension where individuals compete according to a continuous version of the logistic equation, written in Python.
+Two different realizations of a stochastic individual-based model of resource competition in one dimension where individuals compete according to a continuous version of the logistic equation.
 The model on top has a population of around 1000 individuals, and remains monomorphic.
 The model on the bottom has a population of around 10000 individuals, and exhibits evolutionary branching, where an initially monomorphic population evolves to become dimorphic.
 All other model parameters are identical across both simulations.
 </div>

 <div style="text-align: justify">